Mayor of Spruce Pine NC Shares Details on Town’s Challenges After Hurricane Helene

 How to Help

 For those wanting to assist with the recovery efforts, Mayor Hise encouraged donations to local nonprofits.
 “There’s a couple of nonprofits set up in our downtown.
-Spruce Pine, which used to be called Main Street, has got a fundraiser going on that you can donate to.
-And also the Mitchell County Development Corporation or Mitchell County Economic Development is a C3 nonprofit that you can donate to.
+Spruce Pine, which used to be called Main Street, has a fundraiser going on that you can donate to.
+Also, the Mitchell County Development Corporation or Mitchell County Economic Development is a C3 nonprofit that you can donate to.
 That money will stay in Mitchell County,” Hise explained.

 To contribute to the recovery efforts, you can donate to:

-Fore WNN video news stories, visit YouTube: https://www.youtube.com/@wisenewsnetwork.
+For more WNN video news stories, visit YouTube: https://www.youtube.com/@wisenewsnetwork.

 For more WNN articles and news stories, visit: https://wisenewsnetwork.com